JS2Scratch/JS2Scratch/README.md

 - `-i / -input string`: Input project directory.
 - `-o / -out / -output string`: Output project directory.
 If not provided, then `root/Out`.
 - `-t / -turbo / -turbowarp bool`: Whether to open the TurboWarp app if the user is on Windows.
+- `-7z / -7z_path string `: Path of the executable.
+Defaults to "7z".
 ### Project file structure

 Projects have a specific file structure that needs to be met so they can be compiled.
 The Project structure looks like something along these lines: